On gamma-vectors and Chow polynomials of restrictions of reflection arrangements: Introduction

 where $e_i$ is the $i$-th standard basis vector in $\R^n$ and $0\leq s\leq n$.
 The name comes from the fact that $\D_{n,0}=\D_n$ and $\D_{n,n}=\B_n$ and so they can be viewed as interpolating between the reflection arrangements of type $\D_n$ and $\B_n$, see \cite[Section 6.9]{OT13} for more details.
 Note that the arrangement $\D_{n,s}$ is denoted $\A_n^s$ in \cite{OT13}.

 In this article we discuss two different polynomial invariants attached to the intermediate arrangements $\D_{n,s}$ and their respective properties.
 The first being the $h$-polynomial and its $\gamma$-vector and the second being the Chow-polynomial.
-We prove that both invariants form an arithmetic sequence with respect to $s$, meaning that the difference of the invariants associated to $\D_{n,s}$ and $\D_{n,s}$ is independent of $s$.
+We prove that both invariants form an arithmetic sequence with respect to $s$, meaning that the difference of the invariants associated to $\D_{n,s}$ and $\D_{n,s+1}$ is independent of $s$.
+In the proof, we show that such behavior can be seen more generally, in what we call union-additive invariants on coherent partition of a lattice.
+We give examples of other union-additive invariants.
+However, it is not clear what is the set of union-additive invariants and whether there are any other hyperplane arrangements satisfying the definition of a coherent partition.